shenef/xav/README.md

 - FFmpeg -> VapourSynth -> Encoder pipes and inter process communication between them.
 Let's say you use 32 workers: It means 32 independent ffmpeg instances, 32 vapoursynth instances and also 32 encoder instances (96 processes communicating with each other and creating memory explosion)
 - If you add TQ into the equation, separate decoding/seeking and using VapourSynth based metrics create extra significant overhead

-## Installation

-Download the binary specific to your arch from the Releases page and extract them in your PATH.
-The pre-compiled binaries have all the dependencies and built statically with extensive optimizations.

 ## Usage

-Usage is very simple.
-Can be seen from the tool's help output:

 <img width="1532" height="788" alt="image" src="https://github.com/user-attachments/assets/93a5e68a-9b53-4ae2-bff2-d5be41737463" />